maylad31/vector_sqlite/README.md

 ## Installation

 For faiss, check its github repo for instructions on how to install it.
-Sqlite come with Python.
+Sqlite comes with Python.

 ## Contact